-- While all Sir Humphrey's schemes are impressive, and several prove just how brilliant he really is, it's hard to argue the one he pulls off in "The Bishops Gambit" isn't his masterpiece.
-In an attempt to assure himself to the cushy position of Master of Ballie College after he retires from the Civil service, he has to deal with the Dean who doesn't like him.
+- While all Sir Humphrey's schemes are impressive, and several prove just how brilliant he really is, it's hard to argue the one he pulls off in "The Bishop's Gambit" isn't his masterpiece.
+In an attempt to assure himself to the cushy position of Master of Baillie College after he retires from the Civil service, he has to deal with the Dean who doesn't like him.
 Humphrey takes advantage of the Dean's love of Islamic culture and a diplomatic incident of a British nurse being sentenced to a draconian punishment in Qumran for a minor crime.
 Humphrey first sets up a Xanatos Gambit of having the Dean given the idea to negotiate for her sake, as a sort of interfaith meeting, as if he succeeds it will make him a candidate for a bishopric (which will certainly get rid of him) and if he fails he probably won't come back.
 He then also engineers it so Jim supports the Dean's trip, while quickly working to make sure the Prime Minster doesn't pick any other candidate as Bishop while he's gone.
-After the Dean succeeds in negotiating the Nurse's freedom and is hailed a hero, through a quite impressive period of manipulation and Xanatos Speed Chess, Humphrey manages to engineer it so everybody (the Prime Minister, the Foreign Office, the Church etc.) comes out looking good from this, while leaving them with no idea he was behind it all, and at a loss at what his possible motivation would be, as how could he benefit from helping someone who didn't like him?
+After the Dean succeeds in negotiating the Nurse's freedom and is hailed a hero, through a quite impressive period of manipulation and Xanatos Speed Chess, Humphrey manages to engineer it so everybody (the Prime Minister, the Foreign Office, the Church etc.) comes out looking good from this.
+And no one has any idea he was behind it all, except Hacker, who is so grateful for the outcome that he doesn't really mind that Humphrey might have had an ulterior motive in helping a fellow of his old college.
+And anyway, Humphrey quickly dispels that suspicion - after all, how could he benefit from helping someone who didn't like him?

 - When Hacker finally gets one over on Humphrey and the bureaucracy at the end of "Big Brother."